On the fence about veganism? Here are some great reasons to go vegan, now!

 5. It’s yummy and easy

-Veganism is definitely more mainstream now, and dairy-product alternatives are so common that even Starbucks has soya milk (and will be getting almond milk soon too).
+This is perhaps one of the lesser thought of reasons to go vegan now.
+Veganism is definitely more mainstream these days, and dairy-product alternatives are so common that even Starbucks has soya milk (and will be getting almond milk soon too).
 Pizzerias are offering vegan cheese pizzas, and there are tofu based burgers that taste like the real thing.
 Can’t find these in your town?
 Never fear!
 Bloggers like Madeline Shaw, Deliciously Ella and even PETA have great recipes you can try cooking yourself.

 6. Meat is actually pretty disgusting